-Equivalently, this means that for all instances, $(G,\sigma)$, $\alg$ produces a $c$-approximation of social welfare.
-In other words, we benchmark algorithms against a worst-case adversary that can both fix and instance, i.e., the number of agents and their mutual valuations, as well as an exact arriving order.
+Equivalently, this means that for all instances $(G,\sigma)$, $\alg$ produces a $c$-approximation of social welfare.
+Hence, we benchmark algorithms against a worst-case adversary that can both fix an instance, i.e., the number of agents and their mutual valuations, as well as an exact arrival order.

 In addition, we consider a model where the agents arrive in a \emph{uniformly random} arrival order.
 The objective is then to achieve high welfare in expectation.
 We denote by $\alg(G)$ the random partition produced with respect to a uniformly random arrival order.
 An algorithm $\alg$ is said to be \emph{$c$-competitive under random arrival} if